 Lake Tahoe is located on the border between California and Nevada, about 200 miles east of San Francisco and 30 miles west of Reno, Nevada.
 Before you figure out how to get to Lake Tahoe, you need to know what part of the lake you're going to.
 Lake Tahoe is a lot bigger than most people think and can be tricky for first-time visitors.
 If you drive all the way around the lake, it's 72 miles and takes about two hours.

 Descriptions of the lake's areas can be confusing and may seem to defy logic.
 The state border between California and Nevada runs north and south, so you might think it would be East and West Tahoe or California Tahoe and Nevada Tahoe.
 In fact, people usually talk about North and South Lake Tahoe instead.

 Once you get to Tahoe, you need to know how to get around Lake Tahoe.
 Use this Lake Tahoe driving tour to get a good overview of what you can see and do around the lake.
-We have the easiest and fastest way to plan everything you need for your Lake Tahoe trip with our guide.
 Going in summer?
 Take a look at these tips for your perfect Lake Tahoe summer.